Is America Still Safe for Foreigners? The New Tariff Wars and What It Means for Travelers of Color

 As someone who has spent years exploring different countries, speaking at travel conferences, and advocating for fair treatment of travelers of color, I’ve always believed that travel is about connection, discovery, and joy.
 But in the past few years, something has shifted.

-The energy at U.S. borders feels different.
-The unease isn’t just about the long immigration lines or strict visa rules—it’s about the silent but growing hostility toward foreigners, particularly those who aren’t white.
+The energy at U.S. borders and in the US in general feels different.
+The unease isn’t just about the long immigration lines or strict visa rules it’s about the silent but growing hostility toward foreigners, particularly those who aren’t white.

-Whether I’m scrolling through headlines about travel bans, reading stories from my community about racial profiling, or hearing firsthand accounts from fellow travelers who were treated like criminals at customs, the reality is clear: America doesn’t feel as welcoming as it once did.
+Whether I’m scrolling through headlines about travel bans, reading stories from my community about racial profiling, or hearing firsthand accounts from fellow travelers who were treated like criminals at customs, the reality is clear: America isn’t as welcoming as it once was for people of color.

 So, if you’re a Latino traveler from Mexico, a Chinese student visiting family, or even a Black Canadian thinking about a weekend trip to the U.S., you might be wondering: Is it still safe to visit?
 Will I face extra scrutiny?
 Will I be treated differently just because of where I’m from?